GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/opfor.md

 OPFOR Battalion is composed of the following:

 * **Headquarters and Headquarters Company**.
-Located in Cumming, Ga., and attached to the 3rd Battalion, 121st Infantry Regiment, 48th Infantry Brigade Combat Team, the HQ oversees operations, intelligence, personnel and recruiting..
+Located in Cumming, Ga., and attached to the 3rd Battalion, 121st Infantry Regiment, 48th Infantry Brigade Combat Team, the HQ oversees operations, intelligence, personnel and recruiting.
 * **A Company**.
 Located in Cumming, Ga., and attached to the 3rd Battalion, 121st Infantry Regiment, 48th Infantry Brigade Combat Team.
 Responsibility: Combat Training Support.
 * **B Company**.
-Located in Atlanta, Ga, and attached to the 3rd Battalion, 121st Infantry Regiment, 48th Infantry Brigade Combat Team.
+Located in Atlanta, Ga., and attached to the 3rd Battalion, 121st Infantry Regiment, 48th Infantry Brigade Combat Team.
 Responsibility: Combat Training Support.
 * **D Company**.
-Located in Cumming, Ga.
-Responsibility: Initial Entry Training (IET) for new GSDF and OPFOR recruits.
+Located in Cumming, Ga., Responsibility: Initial Entry Training (IET) for new GSDF and OPFOR recruits.

 For Domestic Operations (**DOMOPS**) and the Defense Support of Civil Authorities (**DSCA**), OPFOR Battalion Soldiers are prepared and ready to answer the call-up at any time to support the mission.

 ![Throwin' smoke!](/images/opfor2.jpeg "OPFOR Mission"){:class="full"}

 Serving in OPFOR Battalion requires a higher-than-average commitment, with frequent overnight stays in outdoor settings and physically challenging military training.
 Serving in the GSDF OPFOR unit is a privilege and an adventure.
-OPFOR soldiers are 100% dedicated to supporting the Georgia Army National Guard in its training, missions, and deployments.
+OPFOR Soldiers are 100% dedicated to supporting the Georgia Army National Guard in its training, missions, and deployments.

 ![OPFOR taking a 4-mile ruck to downtown Cumming, GA](/images/opfor1.jpg "OPFOR RUCK"){:class="full"}